git-publicrepo-vishnnukp/e.ggtimer/README.md

 4. And, in the goals enter the following command 'clean test allure:serve -DtestNGRunnerFile=testng.xml -Dbrowser=chrome -Dheadless=false -Denv=prod' and run
 And, these options can be modified as well. (eg: browser = firefox, headless=true)

 5. Also, allure report has been integrated with this framework.
 So once the tests run, refresh the project.
-Expand the Results -> allure-report folder and open the index.html in a browser.
+Expand the Results -> allure-report folder and open the index.html in a browser (Incase, if the report doesn't open automatically)

 Operating System used - OS X Catalina,
 IDE used - STS 3.9.15(Spring tool suite),